 A great deal of research has been devoted to solving the problem of network congestion posed against the context of increasing Internet traffic.
-However, there has been little concern regarding improvements of the performance of Internet servers such as Web/Web proxy servers in spite of the projections that the performance bottleneck will shift from networks to endhosts.
+However, there has been little concern regarding improvements to the performance of Internet servers such as Web/Web proxy servers in spite of the projections that the performance bottleneck will shift from networks to endhosts.
 For example, Web servers or Web proxy servers must accommodate many TCP connections simultaneously and their server throughputs degrade when resource management schemes are not considered.
+In this paper, we propose a new resource management scheme for those servers, which manages their resources for TCP connections, effectively and fairly.
+The proposed scheme has the following two mechanisms: control of send/receive socket buffers, and control of persistent TCP connections.
+We validate the effectiveness of our proposed scheme through simulation and implementation experiments, and confirm conclusively that Web/Web proxy server throughput can be improved by up to 50 % at maximum, and document transfer delay perceived by client hosts can be decreased by up to 30 %.